RobinHerzig/First-Line-Response/README.md

 ## Optimizations:

 While department budgets towards CAD software varies, upscale variants offer a wide array of options.
 These include creating unit roles and groups, AVL tracking with map, automatic creation of incident reports and archives, and so much more.
 Given time, these features may be added to First Line Response.
+Click the "Issues" tab above for more ideas.

 One goal is to convert this into a desktop app using <a href="https://www.electronjs.org/">Electron</a>, a framework that allows developers to create native applications using web technologies.